 I have always loved exploring the natural world and learning as much as I can about it!
-It wasn’t until I attended the University of Minnesota Duluth that I realized how much I enjoy teaching about our natural world and introducing children to its many wonders, which is why I obtained a degree in Recreation/ Outdoor Education.
-Since college I have worked as a teacher for Wolf Ridge Environmental Learning Center in Finland, MN and Deep Portage Learning Center in Hackensack, MN.
-I then decided I wanted to explore the mountains a bit and moved out to Aspen, Colorado to work at Aspen Center for Environmental Studies as a naturalist.
-The mountains were beautiful, but I missed the lake so I moved back to Duluth.
-I love exploring the woods in Duluth with my family and our dogs, mountain biking, cross country skiing, making jewelry and creating things in the kitchen.
+It wasn’t until I attended the University of Minnesota Duluth that I realized how much I enjoy teaching about our natural world and introducing children to its many wonders, which is why I obtained a degree in Outdoor Education.
+Before joining the Hartley Preschool family, I worked at Wolf Ridge ELC, Deep Portage Learning Center, and Aspen Center for Environmental Studies.
+Currently, I am working towards my K-6 Teaching License and Masters of Education at the College of St. Scholastica.
+When I am not at Hartley or studying you can find me exploring the woods with my husband and our dogs, mountain biking, cross country skiing, and creating things in the kitchen.

 I grew up in Southwestern Minnesota enjoying spending as much time as possible in the water and canoeing on the Minnesota River.
 Moving to Duluth allowed me to explore and learn about the natural world and led me to pursue a career in teaching.
 I earned a degree in Outdoor Education from UMD and recently became licensed in Elementary Education.
 I am excited and honored to be a part of the Hartley Preschool team!
 This is going to be a fantastic year!